kehrenclou/web_project_4/README.md

 This is a project that creates a social media type platform similar to Instagram with the ability to like photos/places.
 It is the 4th project of the Web Development/Software Engineering program at Paracticum by Yandex.
 This is the beginning of a project that will be furthur enhanced in future sprints.
 Edit - refactored code to use classes for Cards and Form Validation Edit - refactored code to create classes for Popup, PopupWithImage, PopupWithForm, UserInfo.
-Added Webpack and NPM
+Added Webpack and NPM Edit - refactored code to connect to Server via APIs, add ability to change Avatar, confirm delete popups, Like Button counter.
+Dynamic page passing information to and from server instead of from project files.

 ## Project Features